jrkolsby/redditlogger/README.md

 # Reddit Logger
-`Reddit Logger` in essence, is a PHP program that logs links from [Reddit](http://reddit.com) into a MySQL database every day
+`Reddit Logger` in essence, is a PHP program that logs links from [Reddit](http://reddit.com) into a MySQL database every day.
+It's like DVR for Reddit links.

 ## Sales Pitch